-Kent Chain Nose Micro Plier.
+Bent Chain Nose Micro Plier.
 With their fine point, these pliers are really helpful for closing up pieces in tiny, hard-to-reach places.

 Dual Drum Rotary Rock Tumbler.
 I purchased my tumbler in late 2013 and it’s still going strong!
 Use it with steel shot, some water, and a drop of Liquid Dawn dish detergent, and your designs will come out looking shiny and bright!